jonasthewolf/gsn2x/doc/src/design_goals.md

   I would like the program output to be very close to the GSN standard.

   I don't want to redefine the semantics or add additional ones.
-  The standard was created that as many people as possible have some common grounds.
+  The standard was created so that as many people as possible have some common grounds.
   If I added new fancy stuff, everyone might have a different interpretation of that again.

 - As few dependencies as possible